 7. SS Thistlegorm, Red Sea, Egypt

-A firm favorite amongst visitors to the Red Sea, the SS Thistlegorm is an exciting military wreck offering exploration opportunities for all standards of recreational diver.
-Swimming through the dark cargo holds reveals a fascinating collection of wartime artifacts including jeeps, motorbikes, a shipment of boots, and plenty of ammunition.
+A firm favorite amongst visitors to the Red Sea, the SS Thistlegorm is an exciting military wreck offering exploration opportunities for all levels of recreational divers.
+Swimming through the dark cargo holds reveals a fascinating collection of wartime artifacts, including jeeps, motorbikes, a shipment of boots, and plenty of ammunition.
 The wreck is home to abundant soft corals and some interesting macro hidden amongst the superstructure; a must-see for every wreck enthusiast.

 See some of the best liveaboards in the Red Sea to take you to the amazing dive sites in Egypt.